FriedLabJHU/FragPipe-Limited-Proteolysis-Processor/README.md

 # Include protein normalization factors from a Trypsin-only study
 study = Study(lip = "path/to/lip", trp = "path/to/trp")

+# Including a FASTA file will add metadata for pI and MW and remove contaminants
+study = Study(lip = "path/to/lip", trp = "path/to/trp", fasta = "UP000000625_83333.fasta")
 ```

 2. View the experimental sample annotations